Online job searching

 If you do not receive any alerts try changing your keywords, also check they are not being delivered to your junk/spam folder in error.
 If you receive alerts for jobs that are not what you want, again try changing your keywords or unsubscribe to that particular site.

 Not all jobs advertised online require you to apply online.
-Check carefully, some employers ask you to e-mail them a CV or telephone them to discuss the post.
+Check carefully, some employers ask you to email them a CV or telephone them to discuss the post.

 Some employers provide an application form in PDF format and this cannot be completed online, you will need to print it off first.
 If the application can be completed online and in Microsoft Word format remember to make use of the spell check facility.

-You don’t need to apply for absolutely every job online.
+You do not need to apply for absolutely every job online.
 It is quite easy to fall into the trap of firing off an application for every single vacancy, because it is so easy online.
 Be selective and remember a well written, targeted application or CV is more likely to be successful than several hastily written, generalised applications.
 If you are using a PC in a public area, such as an internet cafe or library, ensure you have enough time to complete the application and remember not to leave any of your personal details on the computer when you leave.

 Remember to still use conventional job searching methods as well as online.
 Check job centres, local press and specialist media.
 Not all employers advertise online.

 Information4living is a great new website which has been put together by the Society of Chief Librarians.
 It provides access to advice and support on a range of important subjects such as health and wellbeing, benefits, money, and business.
 The information has been brought together by librarians from around the country, so you know that the sources are trusted and reliable.
-To use it simply type in your postcode, choose the library service you want to use and then click the topic you are interested in.
+To use it, simply type in your postcode, choose the library service you want to use and then click the topic you are interested in.
 It’s as simple as that!